The story behind Knack

 It was this research and understanding into the productivity behind these tech companies which led to Arosha founding Knack.
 ‘Knack’ means an “acquired or natural skill”, and the organization is built on the premise that the future of work will be driven by people contributing their talents to causes they find meaningful.

 Knack is a network consultancy based on an eco-system of experts.

 For the past 3 years, Knack has been consulting different organizations with the primary aim of improving well-being and performance of individuals and teams.
 The core team behind Knack consist of Loeke Ruijter, a designer with a penchant for behavioral science, Katya Stepanova, a facilitator and well-being advisor with 6 university degrees and a deep interest in workspaces and the way work is done and Emile Jeuken, an organizational psychologist with a PhD in leadership.
 The team collaborate with a range of experts including strategists, technologists, and various types of coaches and therapists.

 Since the initial research into high-performance tech companies, it has become apparent that many are also battling a high level of employee burn-out and stress-related issues.
 It seems, however, that these issues are rampant across all industries.
 Global research indicates that 76% of employees experience burn-out on the job at least sometimes and that by 2030, depression will have overtaken heart disease as number 1 health problem.

 It was a realisation that you cannot have long-lasting performance without a certain level of well-being and the onset of Covid-19, that pushed the team at Knack to pivot.
 The recent focus of the team is on better understanding the concept of well-being and what can be done by individuals, teams, and organizations to improve self-awareness and self-care.
-Read about our new venture here.
+Click here to learn about Quan - employee well-being platform.